LobbyBoy-Dray/LobbyBoy-Dray.github.io/src/content/blog/intro-time-series-reg.md

 #### 2) Regressors are not strictly exogenous

-For example, AR(1) model or other models with lagged DV as regressors.
 In this case, we use OLS to get consistent estimations but use another program to compute corrected standard errors and other test statistics (i.e. serial correlation–robust standard error).